leecow/blog/201610-servicing-blog.md

-# .NET Core 1.0.2
+# Announcing the October 2016 Update for .NET Core 1.0

+The title may be a bit grand for what's included in this month's update but it was important for folks encountering this specific issue.
+Look for more next month.

 We are releasing an update today which addresses an issue installing on a clean macOS Sierra system.
 The change is limited to the macOS installer.
-They are no changes in the runtime or tools. .NET Core 1.0.1 remains the latest release for Windows and Linux.
+There are no changes in the runtime or tools; .NET Core 1.0.1 remains the latest release for Windows and Linux.

-You can download the updated macOS installer from [blah](blah).
+You can download the updated macOS SDK installer [here](https://go.microsoft.com/fwlink/?LinkID=831679).

-For more information on the change, please see the [.NET Core 1.0.2 release notes](blah).
+For more information on the change, please see the [.NET Core 1.0.2 release notes](https://github.com/dotnet/core/releases/tag/1.0.2).

 If you are having trouble, we want to know about it.
 Please report issues on [GitHub issue – core xxx](blah).